-- Remove membrane from the back of ribs.
+- Remove membrane from the the bone-side of the ribs.

 - Blot excess moisture with paper towels.

 - Combine Pitmaster rub ingredients and transfer to a large spice shaker for easy application.

-- Apply a little yellow or Dijon mustard to the meat surface of the ribs, then apply the BBQ rub on both sides.
-If you do not have mustard on hand, a little oil or margarine will work.
+- Apply a thin coating of yellow or Dijon mustard to meat side, then apply the BBQ rub on both sides.
+If you do not have mustard on hand, a little oil, hot sauce, or margarine will work.

 - You can add 1-2 tablespoons of this dry rub to BBQ sauces, traditional marinades, or injection marinades.

 - Season grilled vegetables or add a little to your next potato salad or favorite party dip.